Last updated on:

 Pooboo Indoor Belt Drive Exercise Bike

-Still in the general price range that YOSUDA was in, Poobee brings us a similar experience, but with a completely different style.
+Still in the general price range that YOSUDA was in, Poobee exercise bike brings us a similar experience, but with a completely different style.

-This black-and-yellow design looks excellent and contrasts against the aluminum components, such as the seat.
+This black-and-yellow design of exercise bike looks excellent and contrasts against the aluminum components, such as the seat.

 Speaking of the seat, we have to talk about it.
 This is one of the best spinning bikes out there, but the seat does come with problems.